Kal-elthegreat/fe-bootcamp/README.md

 concepts to try to remember
 - React Flow: model/component -> vdom -> ui -> fn -> repeats
+- "render" occurs between model and vdom, "reconciliation" (current vdom cheecked against prev vdom) occurs between vdom and ui
 - DOM CANNOT rerender without some Model change, model changes occur ONLY when state changes
 - fn should update state, model should make calculations on the state to be passed to vdom
-- be wary of updating existing data structures to fit my own codes needs -4 types of model data (data from outside) props, (data from within) state, (kinda like a global data) context, and (setting state w/o re-rendering) ref
+- be wary of updating existing data structures to fit my own codes needs -4 types of model data (data from outside) props, (data from within) state, (kinda like a global data) context, and (persist between renders, doesn't cause re-rendering) ref
+-data relationship to component determines if it is state or props -prop drilling is passing data from a higher/top level component and creating a vertical coupling that is not needed

 # Getting Started with Create React App